desik23/guavaisland/README.md

 # guavaisland
 What the Package Does (Guava Island)

-Music Genre Recomendations based on Mood and Age
-Gives your Philly Team fandom status
+Music Genre Recomendations based on Mood and Age, Gives your Philly Team fandom status,
 Returns your Dream Jersey Selection